 Pursuant to the Company's standard terms of sale, revenue is recognized when title to the goods and risk of loss transfers to customers and there are no remaining obligations that will affect the customers' final acceptance of the sale.
 Generally, the Company's standard terms of sale define the transfer of title and risk of loss to occur upon shipment to the respective customer.
 The Company generally does not maintain any post-shipping obligations to the recipients of the products.
-Typically, no installation, calibration or testing of this equipment is performed by the Company subsequent to shipment to the customer in order to render it operational.
+No installation, calibration or testing of this equipment is performed by the Company subsequent to shipment to the customer in order to render it operational.

-Product revenue includes shipping and handling revenue of \$656,571, \$669,328 and \$757,722 in 2010, 2009 and 2008, respectively.
+Product revenue includes shipping and handling revenue of \$664,277, \$656,571 and \$669,328 in 2011, 2010 and 2009, respectively.
 Cost of freight for shipments made to customers is included in cost of revenue.
 Sales and other value-added taxes collected from customers and remitted to governmental authorities are excluded from revenue.
-The Company sells its products primarily through a direct sales force and through AtriCure Europe, B.V.
+The Company sells its products primarily through a direct sales force and through AtriCure Europe B.V.
 Terms of sale are generally consistent for both end-users and distributors except that payment terms are generally net 30 days for end-users and net 60 days for distributors.